alyyasser/vscode-CustomSnippets/README.md

 ## Usage

+Start by pressing `ctrl+shift+p` to open the commands and search `snippets` select the configure snippets and setup your custom snippet file.

-Type snippet prefix, and IntelliSense will show the snippet.
+Inside of a file type snippet prefix, and IntelliSense will show the snippet.
 If IntelliSense doesn't show the snippet, press **Ctrl+Space** and then **Enter** to insert the snippet.

 Snippet Name | Prefix | Description
 --- | --- | ---